offmywave011/masterconcrete/ProGuard.md

-You can find ProGuard rules for Scanbot SDK (all packages) here: [Proguard rules](https://gist.github.com/dmitry-zaitsev/1ee9a8d9aa041c49416b)
+You can find the ProGuard rules for all Scanbot SDK Packages here: [Proguard rules](https://gist.github.com/dmitry-zaitsev/1ee9a8d9aa041c49416b)